 There’s nothing quite as cozy as snuggling up with your sweetheart for a movie, whether at the theater or on the couch at home.
 But even if you’re stuck apart, you can spend time in front of the silver screen together.

 A browser extension called Teleparty easily syncs Netflix, Disney, Hulu and HBO videos for multiple parties while also providing a scrolling text chat along the right side of the screen.

 If your movie or TV show is on another service — or if, quaintly and adorably enough, you’re going to watch the same DVD in separate houses at the same time — you can always hop on the phone and queue up the video.
 Don’t forget the popcorn!

-A seriously romantic idea for the bold: re-create each other’s likenesses while on a video chatting application like FaceTime.
+A seriously romantic idea for the bold: paint each other while on a video chatting app like FaceTime.

-If that’s a little too intimate, you could simply spend time together being creative, whether that means knitting, cross-stitching, painting or something else entirely.
-You could even make plans to gift each other the products of your art therapy session.
+Rather than draw each other, you could simply spend time together being creative, whether that means knitting, cross-stitching, painting or something else entirely.
+You could even make plans to give each other the products of your art session.

 Tips for Successful Date Nights Spent Apart

-Here are some tips to make it feel more like you’re actually together.
+Here are tips to make it feel more like you’re actually together.

 - Get dressed.
 It’s all too easy to lie around the house in pajamas all day and even attend your dates that way.
 Wearing real clothes can make you feel more like you’re on a real date.